Like A River

 treasures what remains.

 And I remember, I should look at life that way.
 Sing its praises

 Still, I pause and feel the guilt of my gratitude that it isn’t me.

-So grateful God that it isn’t me who must say goodbye so soon
+So grateful to God that it isn’t me who must say goodbye so soon

 to no longer feel a warm embrace or have a sweet kiss rest upon my lips.

-I am not ready, to have the joys of my life ended, ended, ended, so soon.
+I am not ready to have the joys of my life ended, ended, ended, too soon.